 On the other hand, the non-hormonal, copper IUD is effective as soon as it’s in.

-7. I heard you have to be on your period to get your IUD inserted, but I want one ASAP.
+7. I heard you have to be on your period to get your IUD inserted?
 Can I still get one?

 Absolutely.
-IUDs can be inserted at any time of the month, regardless of where you are in your menstrual cycle, and carafem has appointments available as soon as same- or next-day.
+IUDs can be inserted at any time of the month, regardless of where you are in your menstrual cycle, and carafem has appointments available as soon as the same or the next day.

 Research says no, but personal opinions can differ on this depending on when you consider a pregnancy to begin.
 Most doctors recognize pregnancy to begin once a fertilized egg attaches to the uterine wall, which can take around two weeks to occur after sex.
 But even when egg and sperm do join, they don’t always attach to the uterine wall — and therefore don’t always result in pregnancy.
 Hormonal IUDs, like Mirena, block ovulation from occurring — so there it no egg released to be fertilized in the first place.

-9. Why do you need to have an IUD replaced after x years?
+9. Why do you need to have an IUD replaced?

 Just like any medication, IUDs can expire and become less effective over time.
 Getting them replaced when recommended helps ensure their efficacy and helps keep you pregnancy-free when you want to be.

-10. What’s the difference between the IUD and other forms of birth control (pill, implant, etc)?
+10. What’s the difference between the IUD and other contraception?

 IUDs sit inside your uterus and prevent pregnancy for anywhere between 3-12 years.
 They are over 99% effective at preventing pregnancy, and a lot of people like them because they’re so hassle-free.
 Unlike birth control pills, which need to be taken every single day in order to be effective, IUDs require almost no user maintenance once they’re in place.

-11. What is the likelihood your body will reject an IUD/it will expel/you’ll have some scary issue with it?
+11. What is the likelihood your body will reject an IUD?

 While IUDs are extremely safe and effective, no method is 100% perfect.
 Most people have no issues with their IUDs — but just like any medication or device, some will.
 Up to 5% of people with IUDs expel them.
 While “expel” sounds a little freaky, it really means that the IUD has shifted position in your uterus and needs to be reinserted in order to keep protecting you from pregnancy.